ErikWegner/imoin/README.md

 Imoin
 =====

-This is a browser add-on that monitors your nagios or icinga instance.
+This is a browser add-on that monitors your Nagios or Icinga instance.

 This is the branch for the WebExtenions version, which is currently under development.